 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-- Store Granny cakes for 3-4 days.
-Although these tasty cakes are almost guaranteed to be gone well before the third day!
+- Store Granny cakes for about 3-4 days.
+Although these tasty cakes are almost guaranteed to be gone well before the second-third day!

 - Granny cakes can be frozen for 2-3 months.
 Wrap well with food wrap and place into a freezer-safe food container.